← Back to Articles

 Main takeaways

-Czech Republic offers four tax methods for freelancers: recognized expenses and fixed payment deliver effective rates of 12–14% for most IT consultants.Fixed payment (paušální daň) is the simplest option — one monthly payment, no tax return — and beats recognized 60% expenses above ~710,000 CZK/year.The s.r.o. company structure only becomes competitive at very high incomes (above ~3,000,000 CZK/year) or when you plan to retain significant profit inside the company.
+Czech Republic offers four tax methods for freelancers: recognized expenses and fixed payment deliver effective rates of 11–14% for most IT consultants.Fixed payment (paušální daň) is the simplest option — one monthly payment, no tax return.The s.r.o. company structure only becomes competitive when you plan to retain significant profit inside the company.

 Who this applies to

-This article is written for self-employed individuals (OSVČ) resident in the Czech Republic, earning income from freelance or consulting work — typically from clients abroad.
+This article is written for self-employed individuals (OSVČ) resident in the Czech Republic, earning income from freelance or consulting work.
 The numbers assume you are an EU citizen or permanent resident.

 If you are employed (on a standard employment contract), this does not apply to you.